 Not all credits are created equal, my friend.
 Here are some types of credits you can earn during college:

 If you have earned credits in your current college but want to switch to another college, you can also transfer a specific number of credits.
-So you don’t have to take additional classes for those credits.
+So you don’t have to take additional classes to earn those credits.

 Transferring Semester Credit Hours